superchordate/ASEC-census-helper/README.md

 # About the Data

+**WARNING**

+There is a risk of double-counting metrics when mixing Household/Family characteristics with Person-level.
+Always use Person-level metrics if you are using Person-level data, or take special care to filter to distinct Households/Families before using Household/Family metrics.

 **What are the Supplements?**

 From [health.gov](https://health.gov/healthypeople/objectives-and-data/data-sources-and-methods/data-sources/current-population-survey-annual-social-and-economic-supplement-cps-asec):

 > The Current Population Survey (CPS) is a monthly survey that provides  current estimates and trends in employment, unemployment, earnings, and  other characteristics of the general labor force, the population as a  whole, and various population subgroups.
 The Annual Social and Economic  Supplement (CPS-ASEC) is conducted annually in the months of February,  March, and April.
-In addition to the usual monthly labor force data, this supplement provides information on work experience, income, noncash benefits, and migration of persons ages 15 years and older.
+In addition to the usual monthly labor force data, this supplement provides information on work experience, income, noncash benefits, and migration of Persons ages 15 years and older.

 Here are some links if you'd like to learn more about this dataset: